An EXCELLENT place to learn

 thorough

-have no problems - never had a root canal, etc. (I had fillings when I
+have very few problems - never had a root canal, etc. (I had fillings when I

 was a child).